pavt/egad/documentation/replication-package.md

 #### 2.2 Clone the list of repositories

-- The dataset consist of 52 software repositories: see file-to-create.csv file.
+- The dataset consist of the first 52 software repositories (excluding no-software repos): see file-to-create.csv file.
 - Use the script.file script to clone all the repos into your local *repositories* directory.
-Otherwise you must to clone all the repos one per one.
+Alternative, you can clone all the repos one per one.
 - Make sure the *repositories* directory is at the same path? than your GT image.
 ```
 ./your-path/gt-image/